TianjinYellow/EdgeDeviceLLMCompetition-Starting-Kit/README.md

 ```
 > \[!Note\]
 >
-> -- batch_size needs to be set to 1 and max_length needs to be set o 2K.
+> -- batch_size needs to be set to 1 and max_length needs to be set to 2K.

 ### Compile Model via MLC-MiniCPM
 **A Step by Step instruction are presented in the following document:**